FUNDRAISING FOR A CURE

 PLANETS Charity is patient led with NET Patients Layla and Jo running the charity day to day.
 Our Trustees include members of the UHS medical team, patients and family members of former patients:

-LAYLA STEPHEN – CEO
+Layla Stephen – CEO

 Layla has had the pleasure of running the charity since its inception back in early 2011 after being approached by founders Neil Pearce and Brian Stedman.
 She met the founders after being diagnosed herself with multiple neuroendocrine tumour’s in December 2008, shortly after the birth her son.